Thursday, February 24

 What are you thankful for that begins with the letter X?

 Did you know that the X in X-ray stands for unknown?
-Just like the X in math means that the value is not yet known!
-I'm going tell you all about the X-ray and who discovered it!
+Just like the X in math, the value is not yet known!
+I'm going to tell you all about X-rays and who discovered them!

 X-ray machines take pictures of your skeletal system!
-An Xray is a good way to determine if your bone has been fractured.
+An X-ray is an excellent way to determine if your bone has been fractured.
 On November 8, 1895, Wilhelm Roentgen discovered the X-ray!
 William Roentgen was a German scientist.
 Nikola Tesla actually discovered the X-ray, but he gives full credit to Wilhelm Roentgen.

 Facts about the Xray: